strapi/documentation/docusaurus/docs/dev-docs/installation/cli.md

 description: Fast-track local install for getting Strapi running on your computer in less than a minute.
 tags:
 - installation
-- CLI
-- installation scripts
-- installation option
+- Command Line Interface (CLI)
 - database
+- MySQL
-- Strapi project
+- PostgreSQL
 ---

 import InstallPrerequisites from '/docs/snippets/installation-prerequisites.md'